respu/boost.dispatch/README.md

 # boost.dispatch
-Tag dispatching abstarction library for C++ - To be proposed as a Boost library
+Tag dispatching abstraction library for C++ - To be proposed as a Boost library